-Napa currently has three twins (as oxymoronic as that sounds): Iwanuma, Japan, a city hard-hit by a major tsunami in 2011; Launceston, Tasmania, an up-and-coming wine area in Australia; and Casablanca.
+Napa already had three twins (as oxymoronic as that sounds): Iwanuma, Japan, a city hard-hit by a major tsunami in 2011; Launceston, Tasmania, an up-and-coming wine area in Australia; and Casablanca.
 No, not the Rick-and-Ilsa one in Morocco, but rather the wine town near Santiago, Chile.
-Montalcino’s only current sister city is Hautvillers—a commune in Champagne where a monk by the name of Pérignon worked at the local abbey for most of his life a few centuries ago.
+Montalcino’s only previous sister city is Hautvillers—a commune in Champagne where a monk by the name of Pérignon worked at the local abbey for most of his life a few centuries ago.

 Leave a Reply